tavon321/Burger-Online-Delivery-study-case/README.md

 #### Scenario
 ```
 Given the customer has connectivity
-   When the customer requests to see oue menu
+When the customer requests to see the menu
 Then the app should display the latest menu from remote
 And replace the cache with the new menu
 ```

 ### Narrative #2